 Discover Northwest Arkansas: The Fastest Growing Region of the Natural State

 The metropolitan area of Fayetteville, Rogers, Springdale and Bentonville — the latter of which is the headquarters for Walmart — attracts thousands of workers.
-Walmart, the world’s largest company, is a huge job-supplier, as is Tyson Foods in Springdale and transportation company J.B.
+Walmart, the world’s largest retailer, is a huge job-supplier, as is Tyson Foods in Springdale and transportation company J.B.
 Hunt in Lowell.

 On the southwestern edge of the region lies Fort Smith, whose history dates back to its establishment as a military post in 1817.
-Its U.S. Marshals history is so important that a new national museum is planned to open in 2018 and will feature 50,000 square feet of interactive exhibit space.
+U.S. Marshals history is so important that a new national museum is planned to open in 2019 and will feature 50,000 square feet of interactive exhibit space.

 Overlooking 34,000-acre Lake Dardanelle and the Arkansas River, Russellville is another key city along Scenic Highway 7.
 With Mount Nebo nearby, Arkansas Tech University and Lake Dardanelle State Park call this city home.